ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 ```

 #### wild-rydes-ride-data-lake
 Deploy the new *wild-rydes-ride-data-lake* service.
-This service takes ride data and deposits it to S3 for analysis.

 ```
 $ cd $WORKSHOP